Katie Meyer: Death

 The Meyer family filed a wrongful death suit against Stanford on November 23, 2022 in Santa Clara County Superior Court.
-The suit reported that Meyer had been "facing disciplinary action for allegedly spilling coffee on a Stanford football player who was accused of sexually assaulting a female soccer player.
+The lawsuit is scheduled for trial in April 2026.
+According to the lawsuit, Meyer had been "facing disciplinary action for allegedly spilling coffee on a Stanford football player who was accused of sexually assaulting a female soccer player.
 Meyer's father said his daughter was defending that teammate, who was a minor at the time."
-The complaint was through the Stanford Office of Community Standards and possible sanctions included having her diploma withheld.
-It was reported that Meyer was hoping to attend Stanford Law School after graduating.
+The complaint was made with the Stanford Office of Community Standards and possible sanctions included having her diploma withheld.

+In 2024, California Governor Gavin Newsom signed Assembly Bill 1575, or Katie Meyer's Law, introduced by Assembly member Jacqui Irwin.
+The law mandates that public schools allow college students facing a disciplinary issue to have an outside adviser in order for the schools to receive state aid for student financial assistance.
+Because Stanford is a private school, it does not need to adhere to the new law.
+A non-profit started by Meyer's parents hopes to have a version of the law in all 50 states.

+In fall 2022, the Stanford women's soccer team wore warm-up jerseys with "Mental Health Matters" on the front and a suicide hotline number on the sleeve.
+A documentary about Meyer's death, Save: The Katie Meyer Story, aired on ESPN's E:60 in May 2025.